SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/combinatorial_loop.rst

 Introduction
 ------------

-SpinalHDL will check that there arare no combinatorial loops in the design.
+SpinalHDL will check that there are no combinatorial loops in the design.

 Example
 -------